Contents

 • Setting up a local Kubernetes cluster with Minikube

-• Installing Mautic with its accompanying ecosystem (MySQL, Mailhog) as Helm charts
+• Installing Mautic with its ecosystem (MariaDB, Mailhog) as Helm charts

 What is Mautic?